 Drinking alcoholic beverages

-You may save time on your day of surgery and fill out the necessary forms before your visit.
+You may save time on your day of surgery by reviewing the following information before your visit.